-FLL teams consist of anywhere from 3 to 10 students.
+FLL teams consist of anywhere from 2 to 10 members, ages 9-14.
 While most teams are founded by schools, many are also independently run through Boy and Girl Scout troops, science and technology clubs, other outreach organizations or just groups of friends!

 The Perot Museum of Nature and Science is the Operational Partner for FLL in North Texas.
 We oversee official FLL events in the region and work to spread the word of FLL.
 We cannot, however, assist with team creation or management.
 We recommend the following course of action for anyone interested in getting involved with an FLL team: